mukunthan/BFE-for-the-Pathogen-Recognition-using-SVM/README.md

 Please cite the below paper if you use this code in your work:

-Mukunthan Tharmakulasingam,Cihan Topal,Anil Fernando,and Roberto La Ragione, "Backward Feature Elimination for Accurate Pathogen Recognition Using Portable Electronic Nose”, IEEE International Conference on Consumer Electronics,2020
+Mukunthan Tharmakulasingam, Cihan Topal, Anil Fernando,and Roberto La Ragione, "Backward Feature Elimination for Accurate Pathogen Recognition Using Portable Electronic Nose”, IEEE International Conference on Consumer Electronics,2020
 (In Press)